Will SEO Get Me Traffic?

 These are the words and phrases that can describe your website.
 Let’s stick with the example above and imagine that you have a cupcake shop.
 If you’re selling muffins online, you may think to use the word “muffins” to get a better rank.
 But that doesn’t mean all users who are searching for “muffins” will be redirected to your website since it’s a fairly common word.
 You need to be more specific.

-Try to integrate long-tail keywords when optimizing your content, such as “where to buy muffins online” if you want to improve your rankings and get traffic to your site.
+Try to integrate long-tail keywords when optimising your content, such as “where to buy muffins online” if you want to improve your rankings and get traffic to your site.
 Sure, the number of people searching for “muffins” is a lot higher than those looking for that particular long-tail keyword, but that can work in your favor.
 You’re in the business of selling muffins, so it’s more efficient to target users who already have an intent to buy.

 • Location-Based Keywords